nalsi/Info813/final.md

 #### Descriptive analysis

-Some basic descriptive analysis was conducted to the dataset.
-Below are the change of the numbers of teams in the NBA league and the distribution of the number of wins in each season in the dataset.
+Some basic descriptive analysis was conducted.
+Below are the total numbers of teams in the NBA league and the distribution of the number of wins across the dataset.

 ![](final_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 ![](final_files/figure-markdown_strict/unnamed-chunk-5-1.png)

-Below is the summary of the number of teams in the three time periods.
+Below is the summary of the number of teams in the three time periods that were created above.

 <table style="width:35%;">
 <colgroup>